STAR Voting Cost of Implementation

 STAR Elections: STAR Elections officiated the 2020 Independent Party of Oregon primary and the star.vote web app behind that election is open sourced, vetted, secure, and reliable.
 (Star.vote can also be used for informal polling and the public version of the site is the easiest option for those looking to give STAR Voting a quick test drive.)

 Anyone wishing to host their own STAR election can currently do so at no cost or STAR Elections can be contracted for more involved or elections.
-For elections using paper ballots, options include hand counting or scanned ballots, and if desired, results can be tabulated using our spreadsheet tabulator.
-For those looking to host their own secure elections online, Google Forms can be set up to run STAR Voting.
+For elections using paper ballots, options include hand counting or scanned ballots, and if desired, results can be tabulated using the STAR Elections tabulation spreadsheet.
+For those looking to host their own secure elections online, a STAR Voting Elections add-on allows Google Forms to run STAR Voting off the shelf.

 For vendors looking to add STAR Voting code to their platforms, a number of open source templates and scripts exists in a number of languages which can be used for reference.